New Crystal Structures Hide in Plain Sight: A Stress Test for AI-Guided Materials Discovery: Results

-Figure~\ref{GdniSn4_MvT_RvT}b depicts the temperature-dependent resistivity $\rho_{yy}$ ($I \parallel y$) of \ce{GdNiSn4} from $300\,\mathrm{K}$ to $1.8\,\mathrm{K}$.
-The resistivity decreases monotonically upon cooling from $300\,\mathrm{K}$, consistent with metallic transport.
-Calculations of the band structure and DOS (Fig.~S\ref{fig:SIPBands_EarlyVersion}-S\ref{fig:SIBandsnDos_EarlyVersion}) for \ce{GdNiSn4} indicate metallic character, which is consistent with metallic transport.
-The residual resistivity ratio (RRR), calculated as $\mathrm{RRR}=\rho(300\,\mathrm{K})/\rho(4\,\mathrm{K})$, is 58.5, indicative of good crystal quality.
-Two anomalies are observed near $T_{\mathrm{N}}\approx 25$~K and $T_{\mathrm{2}}\approx 15$~K, consistent with the transitions identified in temperature-dependent magnetization measurements.
-This agreement is indicative of magnetically coupled transport in \ce{GdNiSn4}.
-The anomaly near 3.7~K is attributed to the superconducting transition of residual tin\cite{ALLEN1950SuperconductivityIsotopes} flux on the measured \ce{GdNiSn4} crystal (inset of Fig.~\ref{GdniSn4_MvT_RvT}b).

-To map the field evolution of the low-temperature magnetic transitions seen in (Fig.~\ref{GdniSn4_MvT_RvT}a), a series of FCW magnetization sweeps were collected at fixed applied fields for two in-plane orientations ($H\parallel a$ and $H\parallel b$) and one out-of-plane orientation ($H\perp ab$).
+To map the field evolution of the low-temperature magnetic transitions seen in Fig.~\ref{GdniSn4_MvT_RvT}a, a series of FCW magnetization sweeps were collected at fixed applied fields for two in-plane orientations~($H\parallel a$ and $H\parallel b$) and one out-of-plane orientation~($H\perp ab$).
 The temperature-dependent derivative, $dM/dT$, was calculated by numerical differentiation of the FCW sweeps and assembled into contour plots of $dM/dT(T,H)$ (Fig.~\ref{GdniSn4_MTPD}).
-The resulting extrema (blue and red ridges) tracks the field-evolution of the magnetic phase transitions and roughly outline the magnetic phase regimes for each orientation.
+The resulting extrema~(blue and red ridges) tracks the field-evolution of the magnetic phase transitions and roughly outline the magnetic phase regimes for each orientation.

 For $H\perp ab$, the field evolution of both transitions is weakly field-dependent.
 In contrast, the two in-plane orientations exhibit multiple field-induced transitions ($\approx$ 5-7 T), with $H\parallel a$ additionally showing an extended phase regime between roughly 1-3~T and 15--25~K. The anisotropic magnetic behavior and complex magnetic response for the two in-plane orientations are suggestive of nontrivial magnetic ordering.
-These results motivate further study of the magnetic structure of \ce{GdNiSn4} through resonant elastic X-ray scattering (REXS) (given the high thermal neutron absorption cross-section of Gd\cite{Leinweber2006NeutronGadolinium, Dumazert2018GadoliniumReview}) experiments, together with magneto-transport measurements to correlate any transport signatures with the field-induced phase regimes.
+We have since resolved the magnetic ground state of \ce{GdNiSn4} as a collinear spin density wave state~\cite{GdNiSn4_SDW}, confirming that the new structure type is not merely a crystallographic curiosity but a platform for unconventional magnetism.